-If you have a cut on your foot, a local clinic might tell you to return home and wash it with salt water.
+If you have a cut on your foot, a local clinic might tell you to return home and wash it with saline solution.
 They would charge for that visit.
 All we could do was wash it with betadine and provide a bandage, but that was an improvement.
 And our care was given free of charge.
 People were literally flocking to Donhodzo, being brought in carts drawn by oxen, and hoping for some help.
 Needless to say, the local clinics began to notice a lack of income due to this competition.
 It wasn’t long before we found a government notice tacked to the door, closing Donhodzo.
-This was official at the beginning of October 2007 as we arrived for a visit, ironically with a nurse as one of the volunteers to help with our delivery of services.
+This was official at the beginning of October 2007 as we arrived for a visit from the US, ironically with a nurse as one of the volunteers to help with our delivery of services.

 It took a few months and battling at a local level to be recognized and allowed to offer help.
-We are not being run as a ‘clinic’ but instead a ‘first aid’ center for the children and residents who participate in our programs, as well as an educational center, allowed to provide outreach services.
+At that point we discontinued being run as a ‘clinic’ but instead framed it as a ‘first aid’ center for the children and residents who participate in our programs, as well as an educational center which was then allowed to provide outreach services.

-Since 2006 we also have provided alternative treatments of various sorts, stocked homeopathics, herbs, and vitamins, as well as operated a multi-wave oscillator run by a solar unit.
+In 2006 we began providing alternative treatments of various sorts, stocked homeopathics, herbs, and vitamins, as well as operated a multi-wave oscillator run by a solar unit.
 The nurse began training in NMT (www.nmt.md) and offered this whenever appropriate.
 For instance, in the fall of 2010 he wrote:

 “Our preschool kids have been shielded from the most common dis-eases more this year than any other year.
 Skin problems were close to none thanks to the NMT daily sessions.
 Diarrhea and upper respiratory tract infections were reduced by almost 50% from the previous years.”
 This speaks loudly to the power of alternatives!
 The NMT program is also able to provide a certain amount of counseling services that cut through the difficulties and create a new standard for intervention in these rural geographically-challenging locations.